Gluten-Free Molten Chocolate Mini Lava Cakes

 Coconut Oil: This is a healthier, gluten-free alternative to canola oil or vegetable oil.

-Ghee: You can also use vegan butter for these gluten-free lava cakes if you prefer.
+Ghee: You can also use vegan butter for these gluten-free lava cakes if you need to be 100% dairy free.
+Ghee is clarified butter so it does have a tiny bit of dairy.

 Coconut Sugar & Pure Maple Syrup: These are staples in my pantry.
 They are natural alternatives to refined sugars like brown sugar and granulated sugar.
 You can also use date syrup instead of maple syrup if preferred.